ebdrup/json-schema-benchmark/reports/schemasaurus.md

 |test failed|reason
 |-----------|------
+`additionalItems should not look in applicators, valid case, items defined in allOf are not examined`|The schema failed to load(`Cannot read property '$$visited' of undefined`). **This excludes this validator from performance tests**
 `valid definition, valid definition schema`|The schema failed to load(`Remote refs are not supported for now :(`). **This excludes this validator from performance tests**
 `invalid definition, invalid definition schema`|The schema failed to load(`Remote refs are not supported for now :(`) `dependencies with escaped characters, valid object 1`|The schema failed to load(`Unexpected identifier`). **This excludes this validator from performance tests**